 It might have been their infant daughter's fate too, had it not been for their highstakes gamble.
 This year, Grusová celebrated her 81st birthday - as well as her 60th wedding anniversary with husband Miroslav.
-Living in Prague, they have three sons, six grandchildren and three great-grandchildren.
+Living in Prague, they have heritage and met her only surviving first cousin - as well as a wider family she didn't know existed.